 126:02:08 Scott: Okay, we're out here at good distance where it won't get any dust on it from the Rover.
 And I'll turn it into the Sun here; stick it into the ground.
 It's core tube.
 (Pause) There.
 Okay, Joe, solar wind is deployed.
 (Pause) And I'm going to...

 126:02:34 Allen: Ingress the Falcon, please.

 126:02:35 Scott: ...a couple of rocks.
 (Responding to Joe) Yes, sir.
 (Long Pause) Oh, my!
 (Pause) I couldn't resist this one, Jim.

 126:03:14 Irwin: That the glass one?

 126:03:15 Scott: Oh, look at what I got!
 You wouldn't believe it!
 (Pause) Okay, pick up the ETB.

-[According to Bailey and Ulrich, this is sample 15015, a 4.7 kilogram, glass-coated breccia, the third largest rock collected during the mission.]126:03:25 Irwin: And we got the LEC that we should stow out on the porch (to get it out of the way).
+[This is sample 15015, a 4.7 kilogram, glass-coated, regolith breccia, the third largest rock collected during the mission.
+This is the 'black rock' Dave described after the SEVA at 107:33:34.]126:03:25 Irwin: And we got the LEC that we should stow out on the porch (to get it out of the way).

 [Scott, from the 1971 Technical Debrief - "Through the windows, prior to leaving the LM, we had seen a large black fragment on my side.
 And you had seen a black frag on your side, as you looked out the front window.
 These were unique to the local surroundings.
 I don't think we'd seen other fragments that black and prominent.
 I picked this one up; it was probably 60 to 70 meters in front of my window.
 When we got back, we tossed it in the bag.
 It was about 8 or 10 inches across by 6 inches thick.
 It almost looked like one big piece of black glass with a rough-textured surface."]